tmahmood/taskwarrior-web/README.md

 ## Issues
 - [ ] Not able to select and copy tags, maybe add a copy button
-- [ ] Must keep filtering on refresh
 - [ ] Keyboard shortcut applied when there is a shortcut key and I use a mnemonic
-- [ ] When marking task as done stop if active
+- [x] When marking task as done stop if active